-“Really it's just a green screen and a tape mark,” says Brie Larson.
+“Really it's just a green screen and a tape mark,” Brie Larson said.

 To give their best “O.M.G.” looks, both Tom Hiddleston and Larson pulled from real life animal encounters.

-“There was a time I was in India,” says Hiddleston.
+“There was a time I was in India,” Hiddleston said.
 “I saw a tiger in the wild and it was so beautiful and also so terrifying.”

 The line -- featured in trailers and commercials -- was completely ad-libbed.

-“They said ‘What would you say when you see this huge giant monster and he comes at you and ACTION!” and I was like ‘Is that a monkey?’ and that's what it was.
+“They said ‘What would you say when you see this huge giant monster and he comes at you and ACTION!' and I was like ‘Is that a monkey?’ and that's what it was," he said

-The shoot took the cast six months in there different countries: the state of Hawaii, Australia and Vietnam.
+The shoot took the cast six months in three different countries: the state of Hawaii, Australia and Vietnam.

-“We were all thrown together away from home in these far flung places and we bonded together very fast,” says Hiddleston.
+“We were all thrown together away from home in these far flung places and we bonded together very fast,” Hiddleston said.

-“There was a lot of downtime,” says John Goodman.
+“There was a lot of downtime,” John Goodman said.
 “The kids couldn't get to their phones because there wasn't much reception.”

 They all started gathering for something called "Brie-kends", organized by Brie Larson.

-“These are these weekends that I would plan just something so we could have some fun,” says Larson.
+“These are these weekends that I would plan just something so we could have some fun,” Larson said.
 “We went to laser tag.
 We went go karting.
 We had barbecues.
 We held baby koalas.
 I like to do fun things on the weekend and explore the city I'm in.”

-“We live on this beautiful planet and we have to be protective of that and to let it be,” says Hiddleston.
+“We live on this beautiful planet and we have to be protective of that and to let it be,” Hiddleston said.